karimboubouh/P3/README.md

 ### Configuration

-To build the random topology of the P2P network, we use the graph density parameter `sigma` to estimate the number of neighbors for each nodes.
+To build the random topology of the P2P network, we use the graph density parameter `rho` to estimate the number of neighbors for each nodes.
 In our experiments, we use the following:

-- For 10 peers: `sigma=0.4`
+- For 10 peers: `rho=0.4`
-- For 100 peers: `sigma=0.8`
+- For 100 peers: `rho=0.8`
-- For 300 peers: `sigma=0.95`
+- For 300 peers: `rho=0.95`

 The main algorithm parameters are the following: